Darnethal0z/dead-drops/docs/README.md

 - `CITY` : The indicated city
 - `STATE` : The indicated state
 - `COUNTRY` : The indicated country
+- `SIZE` : The dead drop size, in Gb
+- `STATUS` : The actual dead drop status

 ## Submit a dead drop